Harpeaux/TwitchIRC-for-Godot/README.md

 ## TwitchIRC for Godot

-This is a lightweight, single-script addon for Godot 3 and 4 that can connect to a Twitch channel's IRC chatroom.
+This is a lightweight, single-script addon for Godot 3.2+ that can connect to a Twitch channel's IRC chatroom.
 It reads, parses, and formats incoming chat messages into a human-readable Dictionary for use in your Godot projects.

 ### Features
 - Anonymous login that requires no credentials or tokens *(Read Only)*